nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 Build system
 ************

-The build system finds the child images that have been enabled and their configurations.
+The build system identifies the enabled images and their configurations.

 For each image, the Partition Manager's CMake code infers the paths to the following files and folders from the name and from other global properties: